Seek. Learn. Advance.

 Introduction to Universal Design for Learning Self-Paced Online Course

-This online, self-paced workshop provides an in-depth introduction to the Universal Design for Learning framework begins Friday, September 1 (The course will be open enrollment and registration after this start date.)
+This online, self-paced workshop will be open enrollment and registration, and will provide an in-depth introduction to the Universal Design for Learning framework.
 Participants will learn why the Universal Design for Learning framework is important, how to apply its principles and guidelines to their own courses, and best practices for interacting with students with disabilities.
 Participants of this workshop will leave with the skills and resources to apply what they learn about Universal Design for Learning to design a new lesson or student experience, or to revise an existing lesson or experience.

 Learning Objectives: